SciCatProject/documentation/Users/Dashboard/README.md

 To view a dataset simply click on it in the table and a more detailed view will load (this is covered in the `Dataset Details` section).

-## Backups

-Selecting a dataset (or datasets) allows you to archive it using the backup system that your institution uses or to retrieve it to your user space.

-If a dataset does not have a fixed size, or it has already been archived, then it will not be selectable.
-Active backup jobs can be seen on the jobs page (covered in the `Jobs` section).

-When you select a dataset, it will become checked and you will see details at the bottom of the page.
-Clicking the `archive` or `retrieve` button will perform that action on the selected datasets

-## Paging

-At the bottom of the table are arrows for navigation and page numbers.
-If there are more entries than can fit on the page, more results will be accessible through the pages.
-Each page will make a call to the server to retrieve more.

-## Export CSV

-This function allows users to download the onscreen table in comma separated variable (CSV) format.